 The concentration in Spiritual Formation invites students to explore the multidimensional, holistic nature of formation, to listen for next steps in their own formation journeys and to serve as trustworthy spiritual companions in the faith journeys of others.
-Concentration courses include: SP745; SP/PC 695; PC696; three of SP749, SP738, SP721, PC711, PC726 or PC665; one BTF; one CTL.
+Concentration courses include: SP745; SP/PC695; PC696; three of SP721, SP738, SP749, PC665, PC711, or PC726; one BTF; one CTL.